Allee Willis: Career

 She was the only woman in the year 2018 to be inducted into the Songwriters Hall of Fame.
 Her compositions are reported to have sold over 60 million records.

 Before her death in 2019, she made an appearance on the game show To Tell the Truth.
 The episode aired on June 18, 2020.

+In 2024, The World According to Allee Willis, a biographical documentary by Alexis Manya Spraic, was released.

 Personal life

 Willis was noted for hosting spectacular parties at her home just outside Hollywood.
 She said: "I always had a music career, an art career, set designer, film and video, technology.
 The parties really became the only place I could combine everything."

 From 1992 until her death, Willis was in a relationship with Prudence Fenton, an animator and producer.

-Willis died in Los Angeles on December 24, 2019, at the age of 72.
-The cause of death was cardiac arrest.
+Willis died of a cardiac arrest in Los Angeles, California on December 24, 2019, at the age of 72.